Olibrius71/AspDotNetRazorFirst/README.md

-Demonstration of the app: (Number of commits of the code since the demonstration: 0 (This is the most recent version to this day)):
+Demonstration of the app: (Number of commits of the code since the demonstration: 1 (In the Display, The possibility to filter according to the type (Movie or Series) has been added)):

 https://user-images.githubusercontent.com/103257217/221967132-8637eb81-c7c4-4b08-a114-20ac33bea7e4.mp4